 That is sadly what happened here.
 Do you see the air gap between the base of the top shell, and its top?
 There is a huge air gap that was most likely caused by air bubbles.

 Now there is an easy way to prevent that.
-Tap your pan sheets several times on the table, right after piping your macaron batter (Virtual Macaron Class schedule here).
+Tap your pan sheets several times on the table, right after piping your macaron batter (to learn how to make macarons with French chefs, check our Virtual Macaron Class schedule).

 This shows that the macarons I received from Dana's did not meet the basic quality requirements for a macaron.
 This hollow macaron issue is very common in the industry.
 Most experienced bakers know how to avoid hollow macarons.